mallamsiddiq/schedular-api/README.md

 ## Running the app

-This app is built yet locally and made as a container with docker compose, and it has hence abstracts environments’ conflicts.
+This app is built yet locally and made as container images with docker compose, and it has hence abstracts environments’ conflicts.

 Ensure docker is installed Simply run